 Let’s look at some examples:

-This signifies the key of G. In the picture above the F position in the sheet is marked with a sharp symbol and this is because the notes in the G major scales are G, A, B, C, D, E, F#, G. But this is only logical if you are familiar with noted reading.
+This signifies the key of G. The F position on the sheet is marked with a sharp symbol and this is because the notes in the G Major scale are G, A, B, C, D, E, F#.
+But this is only logical if you are familiar with note reading.

-In both cases the symbols # and b means that you should play on a black key instead of the white.
+In both cases the symbols # and b mean that you play on a black key instead of a white.
 The sharp (#) means the black key is to the right of the white key and the flat (b) means the black key is to the left of the white key.
-F# is, for example, the black key to the right of F and Bb is the black key to the left of B (see also Scale theory - Fundamentals).
+F# is, for example, the black key to the right of F and Bb is the black key to the left of B (see also Scale theory – Fundamentals).

-In one case - the key of C (C, D, E, F, G, A, B, C) - there is neither sharps nor flats indicated:
+In one case – the key of C (C, D, E, F, G, A, B) – there are neither sharps nor flats indicated:

-What does "in the key of C mean"?
-It simply means that the music should be played in the C major scale and the tune, in these cases, often starts and ends on a C note.
-As said, it is common that the first and last note in a tune is a C note (especially the last).
-Albeit it is not necessary merely notes from the C major scale in the whole tune.
-Other notes can be involved as well and sometimes the key changes in a song for a while and when return to the original key.
+What does “in the key of C mean”?
+It means that the music is played in the C Major Scale primarily, and that the tune normally starts and (especially) ends on a C note.
+Although, it is not necessary notes from the C major scale throughout the whole tune; other notes can be involved as well as key changes (the key change for a while and when return to the original key).

-There are no specific symbols for minor keys, but a key signature must not indicate that the piece should be played in major, it can also be played in minor.
-This is because the minor scales have a relative major scale.
-So if there is a song in A minor, for example, it is indicated by a C key signature.
+There are no specific symbols for Minor keys.
+A key signature doesn't have to indicate that the piece is played in Major, it can also be played in Minor.
+This is because Major keys have a relative Minor key (learn more about what distinguish keys from scales).
+So, if there is a song in A Minor, for example, it is indicated by a C key signature.